joschadutli/BenchmarksWM/docs/check.md

 barrouillet11.Rd had the code `Tasks <- unique(Data$task)`.
 Not only is `Tasks` not used anywhere else in the code, `Data` is not defined anywhere so it throws an error.

-data(bhatarah09e) missing

 chen09 had a comment that wasn't commented (no #)

+grenfell12.Rd - Failed to declare `library(dplyr)`, so code throws error due to using base R version of `filter`.

+jarrold10.Rd - Data referred to as 'jar' rather than 'jarrold10', so code does not run.

+madigan71.Rd - data referred to as `magidan71`, so code does not run.

 Oustanding issues:

 farrell04.Rd - Example code not working in a way I could not quickly diagnose.
 I had to move the Rd out of the package so I could continue auto-checking.

 ## Other stuff I came across
 - Your build scripts don't seem reproducible.
 For example, the one to make jarrold10.rda throws errors, and assumes the presence of `rhyme_ids` despite this not being defined in the script.
 You should probably fix this.
 Also, this is why I created post-build.R rather than modifying your build scripts.
 Ideally the stuff in the post-build script would be part of your main scripts.

 - Is kane04 just a summary of kane04t?
-If you that's bad practice, you shouldn't have the same dataset twice.
+If so that's bad practice, you shouldn't have the same dataset twice.
 If necessary, include example code for deriving what kane04 gives you from kane04t.

+- [healey14.Rd, kane04.Rd, kane04t.Rd, thalmann19b.Rd],  have no example code - is there's nothing in the paper that can be reproduced from these data?

+- [thalmann19c.Rd, thalman19d.Rd]  have incomplete example code.

+- murdock70.Rd - "It is very much possible the second plot is erroneous" - What's the issue?
+Should we not trust the latency data?
+Why not?
+Sounds like something that should appear more prominently than a note in the example?

+- oezteken10 - "Vaguely reproduce Figure B1 in Oberauer et al. (2018)" - this is an odd comment.
+What is vague about the reproduction?
+Should that vagueness make us concerned about the veracity of the data?"

+- rerko14 - " very imprecise reconstruction of Figure 10B in Oberauer et al. (2018)" - see previous comment.

+- thalman19a - "Approximate reproduction of Figure 1" - see previous comment

+- vandenberg12 - " Approximate reproduction of Figure 11" - see previous comment

+- vergauwe10 - "## Approximately reproduce Fig. 1 in Vergauwe et al. (2010) (CogLoad measure seems different)" - so in this case, it seems like you don't reproduce the figure.
+That probably calls for further investiagtion, perhaps with the author if necessary?